Stay Connected Book Now

 The House Collective is arriving in Tokyo, with its first location outside China.

-The House Collective creates spaces that are both inspiring and effortless across Hong Kong, Beijing, Shanghai and Chengdu.
-The as-yet unnamed new House due to be completed in year 2027, which will be part of a prestigious mixed-used development in collaboration with Tokyu Corporation and Tokyu Department Store (together, Tokyu Group) and L Catterton Real Estate (LCRE).
+The as-yet unnamed House is due to be completed in year 2027, and will be part of a prestigious mixed-used development in collaboration with Tokyu Corporation and Tokyu Department Store (together, Tokyu Group) and L Catterton Real Estate (LCRE).

 Swire Hotel’s Deputy Chairman Toby Smith said, “Witnessing the growth of The House Collective is an extremely proud moment for us as we look to expand into new cities throughout the Asia Pacific region.
 We’re delighted to be able to bring our distinctive design and people-first approach in hospitality to Tokyo."